-The Counselor Training Center provides counseling for ASU students, faculty, staff, and the community-at-large in personal and career development, stress management, and marriage and family issues.
-Counseling is conducted by graduate students in Counseling and Counseling Psychology under the supervision of certified psychologists.
+The Counselor Training Center provides counseling for ASU students, faculty, staff, and the community at large in personal and career development, stress management, and marriage and family issues.
+Counseling is conducted by graduate students in Counseling and Counseling Psychology under the supervision of licensed psychologists.

-Other units within the college offering specialized research and educational services include the Office of Field Services; the Office of Diversity, Recruitment and Support Programs; and instructional resource libraries and collections in a number of curricular areas.
+Other units within the college offering specialized research and educational services include the Office of Professional Experiences; instructional resource libraries; and collections in a number of curricular areas.

-General career advising in a program area can be obtained by contacting the director of the division or the coordinator of the program area in which a degree program is offered.
+General career advising in a program can be obtained by contacting the director of the division or the coordinator of the program in which a degree is offered.
 After admission to a degree program, specific advice related to degree activities is provided by supervisory committees.